Featuring Tour of Flanders and Paris Roubaix

 Saturday 31 March: Tour of Flanders Cycle Sport

 Each year there is a special event for cycle tourists on the day before the real boys come out to play.
-There are 3 rides, one covering the whole course, one covering the last 127km and finally a shorter 71km ride.
-About 16,000 riders do this great event and you will have the opportunity to do either the 127km or the 71km event.
-(Event distances TBC)
+About 16,000 riders do this great event and you will have the opportunity to do either the 170km, 130km or the 74km events.

 Our great location in Gent will be to our advantage this morning as the hotel prepares an early breakfast and we go to the start.